-Tempranillo is a grape grown in Spain and can be found as a single vareital, or as the dominant grape, such as in a Rioja.
+Tempranillo is a grape grown in Spain and can be found as a single vareital, or as the dominant grape in blended reds, such as in a Rioja.
 When young, Tempranillo is fruity and fresh with cherry and dried fig flavours, with peppery notes.
 Yet this wine can be oaked and age, revealing complex flavours like cedar, leather and tobacco, along with grippy tannin, making this a treat for serious wine fans.

 Classifications of Tempranillo